prataprajput27/prataprajput27/README.md

 <div align="center">
     You have finally discovered my Github profile. <br><br>
     Hi, I am Pratap, a passionate software developer and third-year IT undergraduate student at Vishwakarma Institute of Information Technology, Pune.
-I am currently working on a variety of projects including a Projectile Game and several web applications using modern frameworks like Vue.js and React.
+My projects range from games like the **Projectile Game** and **Plinko Game**—showcasing physics and determinism—to educational tools like **Tree Traversal Algorithms** for teaching data structures and algorithms.
+I work with modern frameworks like Vue.js and React to build dynamic web applications.
 Checkout my repositories to get to know more about my projects.<br><br>
     Please feel free to clone/fork projects, raise issues, and submit PRs if you think something could be better. <br>
     Please feel free to visit my <a href="https://github.com/prataprajput27">Portfolio page</a> to know more about me.<br><br>
     <i>Happy Coding!</i> 😊